jmanali1996/ARTISTvsAI/README.md

 # ARTISTvsAI

 ## This app is developed to support the ARTIST vs AI campaign.
-This app is built on the foundational principles of neural style transfer developed by Mr Shafik Quoraishee, with frontend design by Ms Manali Jain.
+This app is built on the foundational principles of neural style transfer developed by Mr Shafik Quoraishee [@squoraishee, https://github.com/squoraishee], with frontend design by me.
 It allows one to stylize an image and calculates the similarity percentage between two images.

 _*The backend of the similarity percentage calculator is under development._